 I just thought that was interesting.
 It probably isn’t.

-Rodney Buford has been around the houses lately, touring the Far East last year, and spending at least parts of the last three seasons in the Ukraine.
-This year he’s gone to Germany, playing for Eisbaeren Bremerhaven.
-Buford averages 31 minutes, 17.5 points and 4.1 rebounds per game, shooting 48% from three point range.
+Rodney Buford has been around the houses lately, touring the Far East last year, and spending at least parts of the last three seasons in Ukraine.
+This year he’s gone to Germany, playing for Eisbaeren Bremerhaven, where Buford averages 31 minutes, 17.5 points and 4.1 rebounds per game, shooting 48% from three-point range.

 He’s not German, so he’s blending right in.

 Bullock is into his sixth season with Real Madrid.
-He’s averaging 10.4 points per game in the Euroleague and 11.1 points per game in the Spanish league.
-He's shooting only 86% from the line, however.
+He’s averaging 10.4 points per game in the EuroLeague and 11.1 points per game in the Spanish league, although he’s shooting only 86% from the line.
 I say “only” because this man never seems to dip under 92%.
-On the flip side, he has 83 points on 47 Euroleague shots and 187 ACB points on 113 shots, with a combined true shooting percentage between the two of .682%.
+On the flip side, he has 83 points on 47 EuroLeague shots and 187 ACB points on 113 shots, with a combined true shooting percentage between the two of .682%.
 As shooting/scoring specialists go, that’s kind of handy.

 Pat Burke is also 36, so he may be unsigned from here on out.
-I’m assuming he’s retired, but the only thing online I can find that suggests that is this.
+I’m assuming he’s retired, but the only thing online I can find that suggests that is an old Bebo profile..
 And I don’t think the seminal sentence “Pat Burke announced his retirement from pro baskeball dis summer!!” is quite the authentication that I’m looking for.
 But it’s a hint, at least.

 Former Bobcats guard Burleson is in Romania, playing for Ploiesti.
 The Romanian league is…..well, it’s weak in the grand scheme of things.
 But Ploiesti are a EuroChallenge team, which gives the gig a small degree of pedigree.
 Burleson averages 11.2 points, 3.9 rebounds and 2.3 assists per game in the Romanian league, alongside 12.3/3.4/1.8 in the EuroChallenge.

 Burrell is in Belgium and putting up by far the best assists numbers of his young life.
-In 27.7 minutes per game for Verviers-Pepinster, Burrell is averaging 9.7 points, 5.2 assists, 1.9 rebounds and 1.0 steals, shooting 48% from the field (albeit with only a 60% free throw percentage).
-After never averaging more than 3.8 assists per game in his college career, and only 2.0 last year in the D-League, Burrell this year has only three games in which he had less than 5.
+In 27.7 minutes per game for Verviers-Pepinster, he is averaging 9.7 points, 5.2 assists, 1.9 rebounds and 1.0 steals per game, shooting 48% from the field (albeit with only a 60% free throw percentage).
+After never averaging more than 3.8 assists per game in his college career, and only 2.0 last year in the D-League, Burrell this year has only three games in which he had less than five.
 And those are continental assists, which are harder to get.
 The 5.2 assists also leads the whole Belgian league; it officially is Hammer Time there right now.

 Steve Burtt went to Cyprus this summer.
-I don’t know why such a large amount of semi-decent players went to Cyprus this year compared to usual.
-We've already had a couple, and there’s more to come.
-But what I do know is that there’s no Cyprolian statistics available, and that Steve Burtt was released soon after arriving.
+I don’t know why such a large amount of semi-decent players went to Cyprus this year compared to usual – we’ve already had a couple in this series, and there’s more to come.
+But what I do know is that there’s no Cyprolesian statistics available, and that Steve Burtt was released soon after arriving.
 He has not signed elsewhere since.
 And he also shut down his Twitter account.